jwade005/NTI460-SCC-Proj-Proposal/SCC_Proj_Proposal.md

 ## 4.0 Implementation of DevOps objectives

-   i.
-Establishing code and software to build controller server, node cluster, and storage
+1. Establishing code and software to build controller server, node cluster, and storage

-  ii.
-Doing the build
+2. Doing the build

- iii.
-Deployment of networking requirements
+3. Deployment of networking requirements

-  iv.
-Deploying the software to IBM Blade servers
+4. Deploying the software to IBM Blade servers

-   v.
-Testing by the team (manual part, if not fully automated)
+5. Testing by the team (manual part, if not fully automated)

-  vi.
-Monitoring of the servers
+6. Monitoring of the servers

- vii.
-Automation of all tasks possible
+7. Automation of all tasks possible

-viii.
-Final tests and presentation of deliverables
+8. Final tests and presentation of deliverables

 ## 5.0 Project Hardware Resources

-IBM Blade server, four from IBM Blade Center E
+5-6 Dell Worstations with Dual NIC Cards

 * 1 as controller
-* 3 in cluster
+* 3 in compute node cluster
-* local storage
+* 1 iSCSI storage node

-IBM SAN Storage
+* (Possible) PXE Server

 SSH Server – LAMP Stack with DNS connection